ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 Notably, iron and folic acid coverage should be correlated as specified under the following scenarios:

-- **Baseline coverage**: baseline iron and folic acid coverage should be perfectly correlated so that exactly the same simulants are covered by each forticant
+- **Baseline coverage**: baseline iron and folic acid fortification coverage should be perfectly correlated so that exactly the same simulants are covered by each forticant

 - **Scale-up of iron fortification**: zero correlation of scaled-up *intervention* coverage (although baseline coverage remains perfectly correlated)